Masumraj1/Masumraj1/README.md

 Student at bdCalling IT Ltd At Flutter Developer || IOS & Android Developer || Flutter Mobile Application Developer || Dart || Firebase||Google Admob

 - 🌱I'm currently working on Flutter.
-- 🔭 I’m currently working free internship in bd calling it limited.
+- 🔭 I’m currently working Paid internship in bd calling it limited.
 - 🌱 I’m currently learning Flutter and dart .
 - 👯 I’m looking to collaborate on git and github .
 -  I’m looking for help with Flutter App Development (Dart)
--  🤔 I’m looking for help with Paid internship .
 - 📫 Connect with me: facebook,linkedin
 ## Skills: Dart/ Flutter/ Firebase/git and github